 It allows you to automatically document the change process, create and delegate specific assignments that will be electronically signed when approved, route changes for review and approval, set up reminders, and more.

 Management Review of Process Performance and Product Quality

-The management review includes the following:
+The management review could include the following:

-- The commitment made to regulatory bodies
+- The commitment made to the quality

 - Customer complaints